kosaka-bun/kosaka-bun/README.md

 ## Hi there. 👋
-A Normal Developer, such as you are seeing.<br />
+A normal developer, such as you are seeing.<br />
 Hope to be able to create brilliant works.

 ### Languages